wonsunahn/CS1632_Summer2022/deliverables/4/README.md

 implementation with the injected bugs has been included in the repository if you want to see what the bugs are with your own eyes.

+# Buggy implementation

+Please try the following if you want to try running the buggy implementation yourself to see what the bugs are.

    1) Output after injecting bug into real object: Since a real object used in your test becomes buggy, the test case that uses that real object should fail.